Nastel/jkool-client-java-api/README.md

     }
 }
 ```
-Connection handlers can be associated with a jKool query connection handle `JKQueryAsync` as follows:
+Connection handlers can be associated with a JKQL connection handle `JKQueryAsync` as follows:
 ```java
     // setup jKool WebSocket connection and connect JKQueryAsync jkQuery = new JKQueryAsync("yourtoken");